Super Shotgun Exterminator

 That said, the looping theme is still present in some areas, to allow for trailing the horde behind you, and giving the player a moment to breathe.

-Leaning more into encounter design in mind, this level was also created, tested, and then re-created to give spaces for bug nests (where our lovely creatures spawned from until destroyed) and bug slime, an environmental hazard we added to match the splatter the bugs created when killed.
+Leaning more into encounter design in mind, this level was also created, tested, and then repeatedly iterated on to give spaces for bug nests (where our lovely creatures spawned from until destroyed) and bug slime, an environmental hazard we added to match the splatter the bugs created when killed.

 User Research